abarr/blog/posts/2021/02-04-fat-finger-input.md

   end
 ```

-Finally I wanted to allow the User to clear the value if they made an error
+Finally, I wanted to allow the user to clear the value if they made an error.

 ```
   @impl true